ivan-ristovic/cloud/README.md

 # ExtCloud (Extensible Cloud)

-A scalable and easy-to-deploy cloud service architecture template.
+A scalable and easy-to-deploy self-hosting cloud service architecture template.
 I use this template for the current version of the cloud stack that powers my digital life.

 Features: